 What is Brexit?

-Brexit: what are the main challenges for financial services industry?
+Brexit: what are the main challenges for the financial services industry?

 After four decades of continuous membership, the United Kingdom is all set to make a great exit from the EU in 2019.
 This will be the most complex demerger ever contemplated, having severe impacts.
 It includes the potential disruption to the lives of millions of European nationals living outside their home country, the disruption to complex supply chains in sectors such as automobiles and aviation, and the disruption on capital flows and the financial services industry.
 In this blog, our experts in the financial services industry have analyzed the impact of Brexit on the sector and what needs to be done next: